Tsay Keh Dene First Nation: Tsay Keh Dene

 Village of Tsay Keh Dene, 2008.

 In April 1990, construction began on the new community, reducing the band unemployment rate.
 That winter, the Ingenika Point residents began relocating to the partially completed village.
 The climate created by the reservoir was the main reason for the move.
 Strong winds and sandstorms occur at Ingenika.
 The calmest areas of the lake are at the ends of Parsnip and Finlay reaches, whereas in the deeper parts, waves can reach 40 ft.
 Partially and completely submerged logs are hazardous even in good weather.

 Over the following years, the population gradually moved from Ingenika Point, which would have involved the relocation of the school.
 In 1995, a satellite RCMP station opened.

-The school (K–12), comprising about 60 students, and RCMP post, operate currently.
+The Band operated school (K–12), with about 60 students, and RCMP post, operate currently.

 Ingenika Point/Old Ingenika

 When the HBC closed Fort Grahame in 1949, Frank (Shorty) Webber already ran a trading post at Old Ingenika.
 On Webber's death in 1952, Ben Corke took over, operating the store on regular visits.
 River freighters Art and Jim Van Somer replaced him in 1963.
 A Roman Catholic church was built in 1959.
 The population was about 25 in 1961.
 The store closed in 1968.

 After the dam reservoir had consumed the Old Ingenika settlement, all that remained was a BC Forest Service runway on the bluff above.
 The location was preferred to the new reserves, because the hunting was better, their ancestors were buried there, and child protective services were less likely to visit.